-&lt;sup>154 As noted earlier, the discounted utilitarian framework has a connection to general competitive equilibrium theory.
-The optimal allocation in this framework is an optimum from the perspective of the present moment in time only.
-See Gerard Debreu, THEORY OF VALUE; AN AXIOMATIC ANALYSIS OF ECONOMIC EQUILIBRIUM 28 (1959) (noting that "[t]he economy is considered as of a given instant called the present instant"); see also Tjalling C. Koopmans, THREE ESSAYS ON THE STATE OF ECONOMIC SCIENCE 60 (New York: McGraw-Hill.
-1957) (noting how the general equilibrium model can be understood as describing "a stationary state, in which all choices are made once and for all"); see also Arrow et al., supra note 36; Boardman et al., supra note 36.
+KOOPMANS, THREE ESSAYS ON THE STATE OF ECONOMIC SCIENCE 60 (Martino Publishing 2013) (1957) (noting how the general equilibrium model can be understood as describing "a stationary state, in which all choices are made once and for all"); Arrow et al., supra note 36; Boardman et al., supra note 36.

-&lt;sup>155 Tozzi, supra note 48, at 30 (noting that "the demonstration of positive net benefits is a necessary but not sufficient condition for the execution of a project").
+152 Jim Tozzi, supra note 48, at 30 (noting that "the demonstration of positive net benefits is a necessary but not sufficient condition for the execution of a project").

-&lt;sup>156 In the literature, a social welfare function that comprises a mixed criterion, in that it includes both short-run and long-run concerns as inputs, is sometimes referred to as "sustainable."
+153 In the literature, a social welfare function that comprises a mixed criterion, which includes both long-run and short-run concerns as inputs, is sometimes referred to as "sustainable."
 See Graciela Chichilnisky, Peter J. Hammond & Nicholas Stern, Fundamental Utilitarianism and Intergenerational Equity with Extinction Discounting, 54 SOC.
-CHOICE & WELFARE 397 (2020); see also Arrow et al., supra note 36.
+CHOICE & WELFARE 397 (2020).
+See also Arrow et al., supra note 36.